 In November1859 Rawlins is again in court.

-In 1860 an organ grinder called Facinelli Giovanni had frequented University Street every Saturday for four months—at the invitations of the neighbours—his stated aim being “to have a bit of fun.”
+In 1860 an organ grinder called Giovannio Facinelli had frequented University Street every Saturday for four months—at the invitations of the neighbours—his stated aim being “to have a bit of fun.”
 He is described as a “truculent-looking organ grinder” by the London Evening Standard.
 On a Saturday in mid-July Rawlins’s maid went to send the man away using the Italian for “Go away!” and “Somebody’s sick!”—the phrases she had been taught precisely for that purpose.
 Facinelli responded by telling her to go away herself.
 When an angry Mr Rawlins appeared, Facinelli rushed into the hallway of 38 and roundly abused the householder, calling him a villain, a robber and hellish heretic (in English and Italian).
 A sixty-strong crowd watched him being taken into custody.

 In court Mr Rawlins explained that he suffered from a “… chronic determination of blood to the head, only relieved by copious bleeding as a result of having brain fever in India.”
 He explained that he wasn’t the only sufferer in his house, it being home to an invalid lady who was “rendered both speechless and senseless” by the incessant music.
 Facinelli was fined twenty shillings.